SalesConnection/Caction-Support/docs/Check_Pending_Update.md

 Check on any pending upload item(s) by each of your user.
 If you receive a message saying "Unable to Retrieve Results", it could mean the following reason(s):

-1. Selected user has an unstable connection and system is unable to connect to their device.
+ i.
+Selected user has an unstable connection and system is unable to connect to their device.<br>
-2. Selected user did not have the app running in the background.
+ ii.
+Selected user did not have the app running in the background.<br>
-3. Selected user had swiped off the app.<br><br>
+ iii.
+Selected user had swiped off the app.<br><br>

 1. At the desktop site's Main Navigation, go to User Management > Check Pending Update.<br>
    **Check Pending Update here**: [https://salesconnection.my/checkPendingUploads](https://salesconnection.my/checkPendingUploads)<br>